Ngā rukenga parakaingaki nō ngā kaipuke

 Use low impact antifouling products, such as non-copper, low copper formulation or low copper release antifouling paint.

-For more information, see the brochure on Safely using antifouling paints at the Environmental Protection Authority website.
+For more information, see the brochure on Safely using antifouling paints (PDF 4.1MB) at the Environmental Protection Authority website.

 Download the Ministry for the Environment Sewage systems for recreational boats guide.